Will the future of event staffing be powered by artificial intelligence (AI)?

 One flaw of current hiring practices is the impact of human unconscious bias.
 68% of recruiters believe AI can eliminate biases from the hiring process.

 However, not everyone is as optimistic.
-35% of recruiters from one survey felt that AI might overlook candidates with unique skills or experiences that may only be considered by a human recruiter.
-Some cases have even demonstrated that AI can also be biased due to the data it gathers from humans.
+In one survey, 35% of recruiters felt that AI might overlook candidates with unique skills or experiences that a human recruiter might consider.
+Some cases have shown that AI can be biased by the data it gathers from humans.

-It’s not just recruiters that are worried.
-66% of respondents from the same survey stated they would not apply for a job that uses AI for hiring decisions, highlighting further concerns about potential biases and a lack of human consideration, which could cause more harm than good for job seekers.
+It’s not just recruiters who are worried.
+66% of respondents in the same survey said they would not apply for a job that uses AI in hiring decisions, underscoring concerns about potential biases and a lack of human judgment, which could do more harm than good for job seekers.

-With many questions about AI’s impact on businesses, recruiters and job seekers still being raised in public discussion, it will be a matter of time to reveal its true impact on event staffing.
-As with any new technology, hesitations are inevitable, but as AI evolves and companies become more confident using it, the benefits on productivity, efficiency and profit will be hard to ignore.
+With many questions about AI’s impact on businesses, recruiters and job seekers still being raised in public discussions, it will be a matter of time before its true impact on event staffing becomes clear.
+As with any new technology, hesitations are inevitable, but as AI evolves and companies become more confident using it, the benefits for productivity, efficiency, and profitability will be hard to ignore.